leeroybrun/chrome-shazify/README.md

 Shazify
 =====================

 **Shazam2Spotify is now Shazify:** Shazam2Spotify has been taken down from Chrome Webstore by a DMCA notice from Shazam as I was using "Shazam" in the app's name and a part of their logo in the icon.
-I'm fighting to take it back to Chrome Webstore
+It's now back on CHrome Webstore with a new name and icon !

-Chrome extension used to sync your Shazam tags to a Spotify playlist.
+Easily sync your Shazam tags to a Spotify playlist.

 [![ScreenShot](https://raw.githubusercontent.com/leeroybrun/chrome-shazify/master/promo_1400x560.png)](http://youtu.be/Zi1VRJqEI0Q)

-<b>BREAKING NEWS:</b> Shazam pushed a new update the 10th December 2014 with support for syncing your tracks to Spotify.
+<b>UPDATE:</b> Shazam pushed a new update the 10th December 2014 with support for syncing your tracks to Spotify.
 You can find more information [here](https://support.shazam.com/hc/en-us/articles/202911263-Latest-Update-Information-What-s-new-).
 If it's available for you, you should use it instead of this extension.

 ## How it works